You're Very Good At What You Do.

 People have said to me that they often wish they had found this work earlier.
 Usually after realising how much time and money they spent chasing things that looked like progress but changed very little.
 That regret matters, but it is not the point.
 The point is that once things click, the work becomes simpler, calmer, and easier to sustain.

-If this website feels less brash than most marketing sites, that is deliberate.
+If this website feels less brash than most marketing sites, that's deliberate.
 I am not trying to appeal to everyone.
 I am interested in working with people who recognise their own situation here, and who want to move forward without pretending, performing, or inflating themselves.

 If you've read this far and feel a sense of relief rather than excitement, we should probably be talking.
-Not to be persuaded.
-But to find out whether the timing is right and whether this is something we should be doing right now.
-If that conversation feels like the right next step, the Contact section is where it begins.
+To find out whether the timing is right and whether this is something we should be doing right now.
+If this feels like the right next step, the Contact section is where we can really begin.

 Contact

 If you’ve reached this point, you probably already have a sense of whether the work itself makes sense to you.
-What usually remains is a different question: about timing, fit, and whether it’s worth starting a conversation now.
+The question now is more likely to be about timing, fit, and whether it's worth being in touch.

 People reach out in different ways, depending on where they are.
 Some prefer a short message to test the water.
 Others want to set things out more carefully in writing.
 There is no right way to begin, and no expectation that you already know what you want to do.

 However you make contact, the starting point is the same.
-We have a practical conversation about what’s happening in your business, what you’ve tried so far, and where things feel stuck or uncertain.
+We talk through what’s happening in your practice and what's actually going on underneath it.
+I won’t be reaching for answers the moment you start talking.
+I’ll ask questions that follow what you’ve just said, rather than jumping ahead.
+And I’ll check back to make sure I've understood accurately.
+We’ll stay with it long enough for a clearer picture to form, rather than settling too quickly on an explanation.
 If it looks like this work can help, we talk about what that would involve.
-If it doesn’t, we say so plainly.
+If it doesn't, we say so plainly.

-This initial conversation is exploratory and uncharged.
-It exists to remove uncertainty, not create it.
+It's exploratory and at no cost.
 You won’t be put on the spot, sold to, or treated as though you should already have answers you’re still working towards.

 You can contact me in whichever way feels easiest.
-A brief WhatsApp message is fine (see the icon in the bottom-right corner).
+A brief WhatsApp message is fine.
 A more considered note via the form below is equally fine.
 Email or phone works too.
-Choose the option that feels most natural.

 If you’ve been hesitating because you feel too small, underprepared, or unsure how to explain things, that’s normal.
-Most people I work with felt exactly that way before the first conversation.
+Most people I've worked with felt exactly that way before we first spoke.
 You don’t need to arrive confident or clear.
-That’s part of what the work is for.
+That’s part of what this work is for.

-If this feels like the right next step, I’d be glad to hear from you.
-And if it doesn’t, you should leave here with more clarity than when you arrived.
+If this feels like the right next step, I’ll be glad to hear from you.
+And if it doesn’t, you'll leave here with more clarity than when you arrived.

 David F.